Residencia Aboy-Lompré: History

 After its construction, the Aboy Residence was a common setting for social gatherings.
-The building on the original lot, which extended from the avenue in front to what is now Calle Martí, no longer exists.
+The building on the original lot, which extended from the avenue in front to what is now Martí Street, no longer exists.
 Upon the death of the original owner, the lot was divided between his two sons who built twin residences there.
 However, in 1986, after a legal battle over the inheritance, the house was closed.
 Shortly after, Ramón Aboy died.

 Today only the house built by Don Ramón Aboy remains.
 It has been declared part of Puerto Rico's "cultural heritage," and it houses the Federación de Foto Periodistas de Puerto Rico (Federation of Photojournalists of Puerto Rico).
 The Federation helped fund Ramón Aboy Miranda, a direct descendant of the original owner.

 In 1989, the Aboy Residence was listed at the National Register of Historic Sites.
 The local government began the process of restoring it with the help of the Puerto Rican Institute of Culture, and Puerto Rico Legislative Assembly, among others.
 The house was reopened on May 5, 1994, for the purpose of free cultural activities.
 It also housed the Cultural Center Ramón Aboy Miranda, which is part of the Puerto Rican Institute of Culture.

 The street that runs past the residence also carries the name of the Aboy family because it was constructed on the lands that belonged to them.
 Distinguished members of this family have included the aforementioned Ramón Aboy Miranda (accomplished Puerto Rican photojournalist); José Ferrer (actor and first Puerto Rican to win an Academy Award), and Carmen Aboy de Valldejuli (Puerto Rican cooking pioneer and author, with her husband Luis Valldejuli Duprey, of various Puerto Rican cookbooks).